slmnemo/e155snakevga/docs/index.md

 ---

 # Project Abstract
-This is the documentation for Kaitlin Lucio and Diego Herrera Vicioso's final project in E155.
+This is the project website for Kaitlin Lucio and Diego Herrera Vicioso's final project in E155 at HMC.
 Snake on VGA is a project designed to play around with video protocols while displaying a classic game.

 # Project Motivation